NumPy Notebook

 np.max(amounts) # 560

-np.argmin(amounts) # 2 — index of minimum
+np.argmin(amounts) # 2 — index of the minimum

-np.argmax(amounts) # 4 — index of maximum
+np.argmax(amounts) # 4 — index of the maximum

 np.percentile(amounts, [25, 50, 75]) # quartiles